reismarcelo/ztp_xr_play/README.md

 - "notify_url": (optional) String containing the URL to send REST notifications.
 If not specified, REST notifications are disabled.
 - "notify_username": (optional) String containing username for REST notifications.
 - "notify_password": (optional) String containing password for REST notifications.

+## Testing REST notifications using the nc utility

+The following cli can be used in order to quickly spin up a listener for REST notifications for testing purposes:

+    nc -o dump.txt -l 8080 -k -c 'echo -e "HTTP/1.1 200 OK\n\n $(date)"'

+The REST notification is a POST request with payload in JSON format.

+Notification sent just after the metadata is loaded:
+{'status': 'in_progress', 'message': 'ZTP started'}

+Notification sent once ZTP is completed and reload is initiated:
+{'status': 'complete_reload', 'message': 'ZTP completed, device will reload'}

+Notification sent once ZTP is completed and no reload is performed:
+{'status': 'complete_ready', 'message': 'ZTP completed, device is ready'}